CoolHappyGuy/python-misc/README.md

 # python-misc
-Python Code NOT Associated with Specific Projects
+This repository contains Python code NOT associated with specific projects.